 In Oregon, I oversee both programs, SHARP and VPP, with the mindset that both of these programs are really about helping employers learn how to better manage workplace health and safety.

-Convergence Training: OK, so there were three terms you called out and I wondered if you could define them within the umbrella of OSHA: (1) enforcement, (2) cooperative, and (3) consultative.
+Vector Solutions: OK, so there were three terms you called out and I wondered if you could define them within the umbrella of OSHA: (1) enforcement, (2) cooperative, and (3) consultative.

 Mark Hurliman: So, OSHA is first and foremost a regulatory agency.
 The enforcement staff, that's what they do.
 Consultation is a little bit newer.
 And what was the third one?